danielguillan/modernizr-mixin/README.md

 ## Installation

 Download `_modernizr.scss` and place it in your Sass directory.
-Thenand import it into your main stylesheet:
+Then import it into your main stylesheet:

 	@import 'modernizr';

 ### Install with bower

-You can alternatively install the package using Bower.
+Alternatively, install the package using Bower.
 Simply run the following comand:

 	bower install --save-dev modernizr-mixin